-All commitments of ASNH funds to a project result in a mandatory affordability period on the project property, which is the period of time that the rental units or single-family home must be maintained as "affordable" according to the agreement between the developer and DHCD and is enforced through a restrictive covenant deed recorded on the property.
+All commitments of ASNH funds to a project result in a mandatory affordability period on the project property, which is the period that the single-family home must be maintained as "affordable" according to the agreement between the developer and DHCD and is enforced through a restrictive covenant deed recorded on the property.

-Affordability periods for ASNH funded rental projects are thirty (30) years.
 As noted below, for HOME-assisted projects, this affordability period is comprised of a federal compliance period followed by a state-level affordability period.
 For all sources, the required type and number of source-assisted units to be maintained as "affordable" for this time period determined by DHCD during underwriting.

-For ASNH funded homeownership projects, the affordability periods for any available source are based on the total amount of funds (including HOME funds from local Entitlements or Consortiums) invested in the project and DHCD's determination of investment through developer subsidy or direct homeowner assistance.
+For ASNH-funded homeownership projects, the affordability periods for any available source are based on the total amount of funds (including HOME funds from local Entitlements or

+Consortiums) invested in the project and DHCD's determination of investment through developer subsidy or direct homeowner assistance.